yievia/yievia/README.md

 ## Hi there, I'm Xin Yie 👋

-🎓 **Biotech Graduate | Aspiring Data Professional | Master of Data Science Candidate**
+🎓 **Aspiring Data Professional | Master of Data Science Candidate**
-🌏 Based in Malaysia | Working full-time while studying full-time
+🌏 Based in Malaysia
 📊 Passionate about using data to solve real-world problems

 ---